 Taking too much of an opioid can lead to drowsiness, nausea, constipation, slowed breathing, and can cause breathing to stop, leading to death.
 Dependence is when you feel withdrawal symptoms when you don’t take the drug.
 Addiction is when a person compulsively seeks out the drugs, even though it is causing problems in their life.

-MAT Program available at the following locations:
+Medication Treatment for Addiction Program is available at the following locations:

 Taft, CA 93268